International Society for Human and Animal Mycology ITS Database

 Users are encouraged to submit their full dataset to the curators of the database, to enable the build up of comprehensive global ITS database of clinically important fungal pathogens.

-People interested in the sequences available from this website can download the latest version here.
+People interested in the sequences available from this website can download the latest version here along with the taxonomy file here.

 Wieland Meyer Molecular Mycology Research Laboratory, Centre for Infectious Diseases and Microbiology, Sydney Medical School-Westmead Hospital, Marie Bashir Institute for Infectious Diseases and Biosecurity, University of Sydney, Westmead Millennium Institute, Sydney, Australia